 “Please accept my resignation effective [your final day of work].
 I have accepted a position at a [insert your next company type] and look forward to the new direction of my career, even though I will miss my work with you.

-Thank you for the support and the opportunities over [insert time you were at the company].
+Thank you for the support and the opportunities over the past [insert time you were at the company].

 Please let me know if you need any assistance during this transition and how I can help over the next few weeks.”

 Note that this example includes mention of an industry, not a specific company.
-You do not need to include the name of your future employer in your resignation letter.
-In fact, it is better to leave that information out.
+There is no need to include the name of your future employer in your resignation letter.

 Resignation due to returning to school